SolForte/projeto14-mywallet-back/README.md

 )

 ## How to run
-1. Clone this repository;
+1. Clone this repository
-2. Install Dependencies;
+2. Install Dependencies
 ```bash
 npm install
 ```